What you hate about others is your own reflection

 Repeat: Just like building a relationship with someone else, building one with yourself need constant work.
 There will be times of doubt but what matters is your response to the adversities that could hamper your relationship with yourself.

 Other relationships: Just like your relationship with yourself affect your relationship with others, it is also true that your relationship with others has a direct impact on your relationship with yourself.
-So, surround yourself with people who genuinely care for you and motivate you to become better instead of those who always find fault in your behavior.
+So, surround yourself with people who genuinely care for you and motivate you to become better instead of those who always find fault in your behaviour.

-The point of this entire yarn is that sometimes we hate people not because they are too different from us but because they are too similar and once we start loving ourselves and accepting our flaws, the hate leaves faster than non readers did after scrolling down to see the length of this passage.
+The point of this entire yarn is that sometimes we hate people not because they are too different from us but because they are too similar and once we start loving ourselves and accepting our flaws, the hate leaves faster than non-readers did after scrolling down to see the length of this passage.